blakemcbride/Acme/README.md

 - **Right-click `file:123`** — opens file at line 123
 - **`Win` command** — middle-click `Win` in a tag to open an interactive shell

+The `docs/` directory contains detailed documentation including Rob Pike's original paper, the Plan 9 manual pages, keyboard and mouse shortcut references, and a video tour.

 For a full introduction, see Russ Cox's
 [tour of Acme](http://acme.cat-v.org/).